-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Borough of Woodbine Board of Education's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Buena Regional Board of Education's basic financial statements.
 The accompanying introductory section and other supplementary information such as the combining and individual fund financial statements, long-term debt schedules and statistical tables are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The combining and individual fund financial statements and long-term debt schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects in relation to the basic financial statements taken as a whole.
-The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
-The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The combining and individual fund financial statements and long-term debt schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The introductory section and statistical tables have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.

 The accompanying schedules of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations: and New Jersey OMB's Circular 04-04, Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid, and are not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-Ford, Scott & associates, L.L.C.
-FORD.
-SCOTT & ASSOCIATES, L.L.C.
-CERTIFIED PUBLIC ACCOUNTANTS i.
-Glen J. Ortman
+Ford, Scott, & associates, L.L.C.

+FORD, SCOTT & ASSOCIATES, L.L.C.
+CERTIFIED PUBLIC ACCOUNTANTS

+Michael S. Garcia

-Gien J. Ortman Certified Public Accountant Licensed Public School Accountant No. 853
+Certified Public Accountant

+Licensed Public School Accountant

+No. 2080

-November 12, 2009
+November 30, 2010